Otoe-Missouria Day

 Parking

-Park at the Que Place Parking Garage, first hour is free.
+Park at the Que Place Parking Garage for the Sept.
+19 exhibition reception, first hour is free.

 Please contact Katie Nieland at the Center for Great Plains Studies at 402-472-3965 or knieland2@unl.edu.
 Additionally, you can contact Cory DeRoin at corylderoin@gmail.com